To play, press and hold the enter key. To stop, release the enter key.

-Before starting my PhD at the University of Exeter, I did both my BSc and MSc degrees in Environmental Science at ETH, with a focus on tropical forest restoration for both my degree projects.
-I lived in Southeast Asia for 1.5 years where I conducted research on tree seed systems for forest restoration in the Philippines, Indonesia, Malaysia and India.
-During this time, I developed a wide range of skills from conducting sound scientific research, communication and writing, to bringing together perspectives from diverse cultures and backgrounds.
+Before starting my PhD at the University of Exeter, I completed both my BSc and MSc degrees in Environmental Science at ETH in Switzerland, with a focus on tropical forest restoration for both my degree projects.